wassname/pi-lgtm/README.md

 Original ask:
 > I would like a task list where
 > 1) the top level tasks are goals and proof.
-> 2) A form that makes the agent think about "what are the most likely, subtle, failure modes and what cheap and easy to review evidence can distinguish between them and goal success".
+> 2) A create_goal that makes the agent think about "what are the most likely, subtle, failure modes and what cheap and easy to review evidence can distinguish between them and goal success".
-> 3) A subagent provides independant sanity check of on the evidence before completing
+> 3) A submit_proof form where a subagent provides independant sanity check of on the evidence before completing
 > 4) - wassname

 Help your agent track goals and aim for human sign off.